 Maintenance & Protection

 Below is some general information on providing optimal conditions for longevity and also If you would prefer to maintain the 'newer' look of your product for longer.
+Please remember this is a timber product and it does require maintenance and care by you to keep it in top shape

 Position - You can place your products on any level surface such as dirt, grass, concrete or mulch, as long as it is well drained.
 If you are placing in a damp position you should create a barrier - a good (cheap) solution is a 10cm crushed rock base.
 Positioning in a shady spot may increase instances of mould - soapy water, a scrubbing brush, and a vinegar spray will help, as will sealing your product.
+It might be tempting to place the mud kitchen right in the sandpit, but burying timber in wet sand is not a great idea.

 Sealing your natural timber - Whilst timber is totally fine to ‘grey off’, if you do wish to maintain the timber colour and to preserve the life please consider sealing this product.
 We recommend a natural non toxic decking oil which hardware stores can recommend.